Eliahu Inbal: Conductor of the Frankfurt Radio Symphony

 From 1974 to 1990, he was the principal conductor of the Frankfurt Radio Symphony.
-With them, he was the first to record the original versions of several of Anton Bruckner's symphonies, for which he won the Jahrespreis der deutschen Schallplatten-Kritik.
+With them, he was the first to record the original versions of several of Anton Bruckner's symphonies, for which he won the Deutscher Schallplattenpreis.
 He also has recorded two complete cycles each of the symphonies of Gustav Mahler and Dmitri Shostakovich.
 From 1984 to 1989, he was chief conductor at La Fenice in Venice.
 From 2003 to 2011, he conducted a series of the complete symphonies of Bruckner at the Rheingau Musik Festival with the WDR Symphony Orchestra Cologne, concluding with the unfinished Ninth Symphony.
-He was appointed music director of La Fenice in January, 2007.
+He was appointed music director of La Fenice in January 2007.

 Chief Conductor of the Czech Philharmonic

 From 2009 to 2012, Inbal served as the chief conductor of the Czech Philharmonic.
-Inbal also served as the principal conductor of the Tokyo Metropolitan Symphony Orchestra from 2008 to 2014, and currently is the Conductor Laureate of the orchestra.
+Inbal also served as the principal conductor of the Tokyo Metropolitan Symphony Orchestra from 2008 to 2014, and is the Conductor Laureate of the orchestra.